College football 2021: Return to normal wrapped in change - NewsBreak

 The season is a go, unaltered at this point, with all the conferences onboard —- unlike last year at this time.
 Vaccination rates among college football teams appear to be significantly ahead of the general adult population.

 Last season, 118 Bowl Subdivision games were either canceled or postponed as teams battled COVID-19.
-There will be no rescheduling of games in 2021.
-Conferences have said teams will be forced to forfeit if they can't field a team because of COVID-19 issues.
+There will be no rescheduling of games in 2021. if they can’t field a team because of COVID-19 issues.

 Health and safety protocols are still not uniform across all of major college football, but the common ground is this: Unlike last year when everyone was being tested frequently for the virus, only unvaccinated players and team personnel will be subject to routine surveillance testing.
 Only unvaccinated individuals will be automatically quarantined if they come into contact with someone infected with the virus.